Classification: BCL-2 inhibitor

 How to Take Venetoclax

 Venetoclax comes in a tablet to be taken by mouth.
-The starting dose is 20mg once a day, for 7 days.
+The starting dose is typically 20mg once a day, for 7 days.
 The dose is then slowly increased to 400mg per day over a period of 5 weeks.
 Take this medication around the same time every day, with a meal and water.
 Swallow the tablets whole; do not chew, crush or break the tablets.

 If you miss a dose and it is within 8 hours of when you usually take your dose, take the missed dose and resume your normal schedule.
 If it has been longer than 8 hours since your normally scheduled dose, skip that dose and resume our normal schedule the next day.
 If you vomit after taking the dose, do not take an extra dose.
 Resume your normal schedule with the next dose.

 The dose is increased slowly over a period of 5 weeks.
 During this time, proper hydration is important to prevent tumor lysis syndrome, a condition that occurs due to rapid breakdown of tumor cells.

 - Patients should drink 6 to 8 glasses of non-alcoholic fluids (about 56 ounces total), starting 2 days prior to the first dose, the day of the first dose, and every time the dose is increased.

 - At each increase of dose you may have blood tests drawn due to the rapid reduction of tumor that can be caused by venetoclax.

 - You may be given intravenous fluids and medications to protect your kidneys.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.